curious-vv1/nav_bot/Readme.md

 ## Approach to localization, planning, and obstacle avoidance

-1. A customized bot with dimensions 300cm*300cm*150cm was made with 50 cm radius wheels and 50 cm caster wheel
+1. A customized bot with dimensions 300mm*300mm*150mm was made with 50 mm radius wheels and 50 mm caster wheel

 2. Gazebo plugins libgazebo_ros_diff_drive.so for differential drive, libgazebo_ros_ray_sensor.so for lidar and libgazebo_ros_camera.so for camera was used